Exploring the Research on 5-MeO-DMT

 Short-Term Safety Profile in Clinical Trials

-- A systematic review found that 5-MeO-DMT has a favorable short-term safety profile.
+• A systematic review found that 5-MeO has a favourable short-term safety profile.

 Neurogenesis and Cellular Benefits